jsconf/wwwtf.berlin/add-your-event.md

 ---
 layout: page
-title: wwwtf.berlin Add your event
+title: Add Your Own Event
 ---

-# Add your event

 Everyone can add events to our schedule.
 Yes, you can, too.
 Even your company.
 We will promote your event, just as we promote all the others.